Datenschule/jedeschule-scraper/README.md

 # jedeschule-scraper

-# Pretty session protocols
+Scrapers for German school data.
+As Germany is a federal country and education is a state level matter every state publishes their data differently.
+The goal of this project is to scraper all data and to make it available under a common data format.

 ## Installation
+Note that at least Python 3.7 is required.

 ```bash
 pip install -r requirements.txt
 ```

-Make your you have a postgres database running if you want to use the database pipeline and export an enviornment variable pointing to it like so:
+Make your you have a postgres database running if you want to use the database pipeline and export an environment variable pointing to it like so:
 ```sh
 export DATABASE_URL=postgres://postgres@0.0.0.0:5432/jedeschule